MileHacker Logo

 Family-friendly adaptations and kid-specific tips

-• The narrow, steep, and cobbled streets of Lindos village are challenging for strollers.
-Consider using a Baby carrier for infants and young children.
+• The slender, steep, and cobbled streets of Lindos village are challenging for strollers.
+Think about using a Baby carrier for infants and young children.

-• Many tavernas are family-friendly and welcome children.
-Find places with outdoor seating.
+• Many tavernas are family-oriented-friendly and welcome children.
+Find places with open-air seating.

-• The beaches offer safe swimming, especially St. Paul's Bay with its calm, shallow waters.
+• The beaches offer safe swimming, especially St. Paul'the Cove of with its serene, shallow waters.

 • There are plenty of ice cream shops in Lindos for delightful treats.